leftthomas/NormSoftmax/README.md

-# DCN
+# SREML
-A PyTorch implementation of Diverse Capsule Network based on the paper [Diverse Capsule Network for Image Retrieval]().
+A PyTorch implementation of SREML based on the paper [Squeezed Randomized Ensembles for Metric Learning]().

 ## Requirements
 - [Anaconda](https://www.anaconda.com/download/)